tumurzakov/AnimateDiff/README.md

 3. Train AnimateDiff + LoRA
 4. Infinite infer (credits to [dajes](https://github.com/dajes)) (temporal_context and video_length params).
-5. ControlNet (works with Infinite infer)
+5. ControlNet (works with Infinite infer).
+VRAM consumming.
+Can only infer 120 frames on single controlnet module on A100
 6. Prompt Walking.
 Start from Egg and finish with Duck
    ```
    {